hpcuantwerpen/UAntwerpen-modules/docs/modules_calcua_and_clusterarch.md

 stack.
 The version of the software stack is of the form year followed by the letter a or b.

-TODO: Think about support for yyyy.mm also as this is used during the development of new toolchains in EasyBuild itself, and also for EESSI.
+**TODO**: Think about support for yyyy.mm also as this is used during the development of new toolchains in EasyBuild itself, and also for EESSI.

 The calcua modules will automatically load the best fitting clusterarch module